 Irish beef is recognised around the world as being of extremely high quality, but many people stick to more old favourites such as fillet steak or minced beef.
 If you’re looking to expand your repertoire, we think that our beginner’s guide to housekeeper’s cut is a great place to start.

-As part of our new Back to Basics series, we’re going to be looking at some common ingredients to help make sure our readers are making the most of the great produce that we have access to.
-Last week we looked at scallops and today we’re talking about housekeeper’s cut of beef.
+In our Back to Basics series, we look at some common ingredients to help make sure our readers are making the most of the great produce that we have access to.
+Previously, we looked at scallops and today we’re talking about housekeeper’s cut of beef.

 The nutritional value of beef cannot be underestimated; it’s a great source of protein, as well as providing iron, zinc, vitamins A and D, as well as other nutrients.
 Opt for a lean cut, like housekeeper’s cut, which is low in unsaturated fat to maximise your nutritional intake.